KiandaBPM/docs/content/docs/platform/connectors/_index.md

 Click on each of the links above to find out more about each data connector.

-If you have a data source that is not on the list above, you can use SOAP or REST to easily connect to your data source, go to [link to SOAP and REST] for more information.
+If you have a data source that is not on the list above, you can use SOAP or REST to easily connect to your data source, go to [SOAP](/docs/platform/connectors/soap) or [REST](https://docs.kianda.com/docs/platform/connectors/rest/) for more information.